This is our guide to the english/welsh court procedures also known as the Civil Procedures Rules.

 The monetary values that determine which track a case is allocated to are different for some kinds of claims.

 The limits may be different in the case of personal injury claims.
-Though it depends on how much of the claim is defined as being for damages (CPR 26.6.1.a).
+Though it depends on how much of the claim is defined as being for damages (see CPR 26.6.1.a).
+The part of the claim that is classified as personal injuries is limited to a maximum of 1000 pounds.

 In addition some specific pieces of legislation require action to be started in the High Court regardless of the amount involved.